 Independence Day is paramount with summer.
 This holiday is barely over, which means we are in the thick of summer, vacations in the sun, and sunburn.
 When I think of the 4th of July, I think of fireworks, picnic food, fireflies, and sunburn.
-Since we just passed our countries’ celebration of freedom, this means we are now in the dog days of summer, I thought is would be appropriate to talk briefly about how you can prevent sunburn, giving you a different perspective…a “food” perspective.
+Since we just passed our countries’ celebration of freedom, this means we are now in the dog days of summer, I thought is would be appropriate to talk briefly about how you can prevent sunburn, and give you a different perspective…a “food” perspective.

-But what if I were to tell you that there is something you can eat and consume that will help prevent sunburn!
+But what if I were to tell you that there are foods you can eat and consume that will help prevent sunburn!
 And better yet, these are foods that are easily grown in your backyard throughout hot summer months when you need the protection the most!

 Protect Your Skin from Sun Damage by Eating Your Vegetables